frsyuki/trino_sql_parser/README.md

 Or install it yourself as:

-    $ gem install presto_sql_parser
+    $ gem install trino_sql_parser

 ## Runtime dependency

-`java` command must be available because this PrestoSqlParser needs to use Presto's jar file.
+`java` command must be available because this TrinoSqlParser needs to use Trino's jar file.

 If `java` is not available, such as in a pre-built Docker container, you would install java using following script: